 Option 4: Define early DL sync requirements for using CSI-RS once RAN1 approval, and SSB based DL sync in LTM can be used as baseline.
 (ZTE)

 Option 5: RAN4 can start the requirements discussion of CSI-RS on periodic measurements while RAN1 is discussing about aperiodic and semi-persistent measurement support.
-(Nokia)
+(Nokia, vivo)

 Option 6: RAN4 to discuss at least the following set of requirements for CSI-RS based LTM measurements: (Nokia)